ugo-emekauwa/hx-api-token-manager/README.md

       - `"human_readable_time"` - Returns a string value of the HyperFlex API token file creation time in a human-readable format.
       - `"unix_timestamp_time"` - Returns a string value of the HyperFlex API token file creation time in Unix timestamp format.
       - `"source_module"` - Returns a string value of the source module used to create the HyperFlex API token file.
-    - **overwrite** - The option to overwrite any pre-existing file at the provided file path value given to the 'file_path' argument.
+    - **overwrite** - (Optional) The option to overwrite any pre-existing file at the provided file path value given to the **file_path** argument.
+Providing this argument is optional.
 If the value is set to True, any pre-exiting token file will be automatically overwritten.
-If set to False, the manage_token_file function will stop and not proceed with creating a new token file if a pre-existing token file already exists.
+If set to False, the _manage_token_file()_ function will stop and not proceed with creating a new token file if a pre-existing token file already exists.
 The default value is True.

   - **What the Function Returns:**

     The return is based on the value of the data argument.
-If the default value of "token" is set, the access token, refresh token, and token type will be returned as a dictionary.
+If the default value of `"token"` is set, the access token, refresh token, and token type will be returned as a dictionary.
 See the following list to see the options available for the data argument and the returned value:
       - `"token"` - Returns a dictionary with the access token, refresh token, and token type.
       - `"access_token"` - Returns a string value of only the access token.
       - `"refresh_token"` - Returns a string value of only the refresh token.